AlexandreDao/aglouglou/README.md

     pnpm android|ios
 ```

-You can start developing by editing the files inside the **app** directory.
+You can start developing by editing the files inside the **src/app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

 ## Running unit test